HaoZeke/anneal/README.md

 # Anneal

-This is a `python` package for simulated annealing of various types.
+This is a `python` package for simulated annealing (and quenching) in all its many guises.
 The design decisions are described in the corresponding InTechOpen article.

 ## Development